-This section includes descriptions of concepts and objects that operate on data.
+This section includes concepts and objects that operate on data.
 For oneDAL, such set of operations, or data management, is distributed between different stages of the data analytics pipeline.
 From a perspective of data management, this pipeline contains three main steps of data acquisition, preparation, and computation (see the picture below):

 Raw data acquisition